Chissl/SkyHanni/README.md

+# WARNING: This is a work in progress!
+Make backups of your config before using this; going back to a normal build of skyhanni may cause partial or full config wipes!

 Chissl's Branch of Skyhanni containing Garden Profit Tracker and related features.

 If you want to see these features polished and added to the regular version of skyhanni, please like my [pull request](https://github.com/hannibal002/SkyHanni/pull/4748)!

-**WARNING: Make backups of your config before using this; going back to a normal build of skyhanni may cause partial or full config wipes!**
 Make sure auto-updater is turned off.
 Report any bugs that happen on this branch and not normal skyhanni and are not listed below to chissl on discord; suggestions are also appreciated!